rlmic/literate-economic-analysis/README.md

 ## 0. :wave: Introduction

-Computation notebooks have become a successful mechanism for prototyping and writing examples to showcase a piece of software, sharing data analysis and documenting research workflows.
+Computation notebooks have become a successful mechanism for prototyping and writing examples to showcase a piece of software, share data analysis and document research workflows.
 The Literate Economic Data Analysis (LEDA) workshop is a hands-on tutorial[^1] through which we will learn how notebooks can complement the science and methodological development of social science research.
 </div>

 <p align="center" width="100%">